+Multidisciplinary Courses

-Multidisciplinary Courses ultidisciplinary courses may count toward multiple concentrations and/or are specialized classes that do not neatly fit into a given department.
+ultidisciplinary courses may count toward multiple concentrations and/or are specialized classes that do not neatly fit into a given department.
 Past course offerings are listed below.
 Students are encouraged to research the multidisciplinary courses offered each semester on the Stern web site and on Albert.

-Casing Method: Data Analysis & Presentation MULT-UB 5 2 units.
+Casing Method: Data Analysis & Presentation

+MULT-UB 5 2 units.

 Prerequisite: Sophomore standing.
 Counts toward management concentration.
 Case methodology is a critical tool for analysts, managers, and entrepreneurs.
 This course explores how strategic frameworks are applied to high level business problems.
 Case interviews and case competitions are used as models for learning.
 Students study the principles behind creating and delivering effective visual slidebased presentations via mock deliveries.
 Class time focuses on concept lectures and skill-building through individual and group exercises with self-critique.
 Assignments focus on creating and editing data-based presentations.
-This course is highly rec- Decision Models: Spreadsheets and Analytics ommended for students who wish to participate in case competitions.
-MULT-UB 7 3 units.
-Prerequisites: OPMG-UB 1 and junior standing.
+This course is highly recommended for students who wish to participate in case competitions.
+Decision Models and Analytics MULT-UB 7 3 units.
 Counts toward statistics, information systems, marketing, management, and operations concentrations.
-Counts towards Corporate Finance, Business Analytics, Digital Marketing, and Asset Pricing tracks.
+Counts toward Corporate Finance, Business Analytics, Digital Marketing, and Asset Pricing tracks.
 This course introduces the basic principles and techniques of applied mathematical modeling for managerial decision making (models used in fields such as finance, operations, and marketing).
 Students learn the use of important analytical methods (e.g., spreadsheet modeling, using the optimization solver, running Monte Carlo simulations) to recognize their assumptions and to employ them in decision making.
 Emphasis is placed on model formulation and interpretation of results, not mathematical theory.
 The course is hands-on and focuses on problem solving.
 While aimed at undergraduates with little prior exposure to modeling and quantitative analysis, it is appropriate for all students who wish to strengthen their quantitative skills.
 Cohort Leadership Program I MULT-UB 9 0 units.
 Graded pass/fail.
-Required for all freshmen.
-The purpose of the Cohort Leadership Program, Introduction to Markets, Professionalism, Analysis, Community, and Teamwork (IMPACT), is to facilitate community building among Stern freshmen.
-IMPACT achieves its mission by cultivating an educationally stimulating environment of curricular and co-curricular experiences.
-IMPACT's dynamic platform exposes students to Stern Undergraduate College's values: Explore, Collaborate, and Engage.
-Freshmen explore some of the central tenets of business through academic theory, collaborate to develop a real-world strategy based on social impact, and engage in the implemen- Cohort Leadership Program II MULT-UB 10 0 units.
-Graded pass/fail. tation and launch of their strategy.